Diocese of Nashville: History

-1808 to 1860
+1800 to 1850

 In 1808, Pope Pius VII erected the Diocese of Bardstown, a huge diocese in the American South and Midwest.
+The new state of Tennessee, formed in 1796, became part of this diocese.
+The first Catholic church in Nashville was Holy Rosary, constructed in 1820.
+According to local history, contractors had brought Irish workers to Nashville to construct the first bridge in over the Cumberland River.
+However, they refused to work until they had a church to pray in.
+Eager to have a bridge, the local population donated land for the construction of Holy Rosary.
+It was built where the Tennessee State Capitol stands today.

-The new state of Tennessee was part of this diocese.
-Pope Gregory XVI erected the Diocese of Nashville on July 28, 1837, taking all of Tennessee from the Diocese of Bardstown and making it a suffragan of the Archdiocese of Baltimore.
-Holy Rosary Cathedral, located where the Tennessee State Capitol now stands, became the first cathedral of the diocese.
+Pope Gregory XVI erected the Diocese of Nashville on July 28, 1837, taking all of Tennessee from the Diocese of Bardstown.
+The pope assigned the new diocese as a suffragan of the Archdiocese of Baltimore.
+Holy Rosary Church became the Cathedral of the Holy Rosary.

-Gregory XVI selected Richard Miles to serve as the first Bishop of Nashville.
-Arriving alone in Nashville, Miles took up residence in a boarding house and almost immediately fell seriously ill with a fever.
-A priest travelling through Nashville helped Miles recover.
-His parishioners consisted of approximately 100 families scattered throughout the state.
+Gregory XVI in July 1837 selected Richard Miles of Bardstown to serve as the first bishop of Nashville.
+Arriving alone in the city, Miles did not have a bishop's residence to live in.
+He was forced to rent a room in a boarding house, where he almost immediately fell seriously ill with a fever.
+A priest travelling through Nashville nursed Miles back to good health.
+His congregation consisted of approximately100 families scattered throughout the state.
 Miles traveled on horseback to meet with them.

-During his tenure, Miles ordained the first priest in Tennessee, and established a seminary and a hospital, run by the Sisters of Charity of Nazareth from Bardstown, Kentucky, and an orphanage run by the sisters of St. Dominic.
-He dedicated the Cathedral of the Blessed Virgin of the Seven Sorrows in Nashville in 1848 to replace the Cathedral of the Holy Rosary.
-In 1859, Pope Pius IX appointed James Whelan as coadjutor bishop of the diocese to assist Miles.
+During his tenure, Miles ordained the first priest in Tennessee, and established a seminary and a hospital, run by the Sisters of Charity of Nazareth from Bardstown, and an orphanage run by the sisters of St. Dominic.
+Needing a larger cathedral, Miles constructed the Cathedral of the Blessed Virgin of the Seven Sorrows; he dedicated it in 1848.